janne-s/VaxVsBug/README.md

 ## What It Does

-- compares vaccination and infection outcomes side by side
+- compares vaccine side effects with disease symptoms and outcomes side by side
 - visualizes risk with two 100-cell grids
 - lets the user adjust community vaccine rate
 - simulates one vaccination outcome and one infection outcome with `Try your luck`